 “It certainly would have taken the whole machine out, which would have halted the line for eight hours or more,” he later recalled.

-Beverage manufacturers choose aluminum cans because they’re airtight and light-proof, ensuring product quality while still being lightweight, stackable and recyclable.
+Beverage manufacturers choose aluminum cans because they’re airtight and light-proof.
+This ensures product quality while still being lightweight, stackable and recyclable.
 But packaging success still depends on plant equipment working flawlessly.

-The seamer is one of the most critical parts of a can production line because the double-seaming process ensures the package is sealed completely—and it has to happen as soon as the can is filled.
+The seamer is one of the most critical parts of a can production line because the double-seaming process ensures the package is sealed completely.
+And this has to happen as soon as the can is filled.
 When misaligned rolls or eroded chucks in the seamer equipment don’t fold the can body flange and top curl together accurately, the result is incomplete seals that lead to leaking or spoiled product.

-Sometimes, a problem in the seaming is detected at Quality Control, giving technicians a heads-up that values are out of specification, and that equipment needs to be adjusted.
-But manual tests take time and expertise, and minute issues that can’t be detected by the human eye can be easily overlooked.
+Sometimes, a problem in the seaming is detected at Quality Control.
+This gives technicians a heads-up that values are out of specification, and that equipment needs to be adjusted.
+But manual tests take time and expertise.
+In addition, minute issues that can’t be detected by the human eye can be easily overlooked.

-The margin of error was huge that day: nearly a million cans of beer were at stake and more if there were issues responding to the repair process after a breakdown.
+The margin of error was huge that day.
+Nearly a million cans of beer were at stake and more if there were issues responding to the repair process after a breakdown.
 Besides the lost product and repair costs, eight hours of unplanned downtime would lead to unanticipated labor and shipping costs as delivery schedules could be thrown off.
-And if some of the product made with the malfunctioning seamer was accidentally shipped, it might spoil—leading to expensive, and reputation-damaging, product recalls, or even legal action.
+And if some of the product made with the malfunctioning seamer was accidentally shipped, it might spoil.
+And this leads to expensive, and reputation-damaging, product recalls, or even legal action.

 After this save, the Maintenance Manager was sold on this continuous monitoring machine health program.
 Not only had he kept the line running, but he’d saved an estimated $300,000 in unplanned downtime expenses.
 That, plus the saved product, added up to an ROI that was 10 times greater than the initial rollout cost.
 Corporate was pleased to hear about the great success.